jpower432/complybeacon/docs/DESIGN.md

 **Purpose**: A centralized lookup service that provides compliance context.
 It's the source of truth for mapping policies to standards and risk attributes.

 **Key Responsibilities**:
-* Receiving an EnrichmentRequest from `truthbeam`.
+* Receiving a MetadataRequest from `truthbeam`.
 * Performing a lookup based on the policy details.
-* Returning an EnrichmentResponse with compliance attributes.
+* Returning a MetadataResponse with compliance metadata.